bioinfo-pf-curie/vegan/README.md

 #### Credits

-This pipeline has been written by the Institut Curie bioinformatics platform (F. Allain, T. Gutman, P. La Rosa, P. Hup�, N. Servant).
+This pipeline has been written by the Institut Curie bioinformatics platform (F. Allain, T. Gutman, P. La Rosa, P. Hupe, N. Servant).

 #### Contacts